A Hilbert 90 Property for S-Class Groups and Applications to the Gross--Kuz'min Conjecture: Wild power residues and the -Hilbert 90 property

-We first start with a rather technical proposition, which gives a simple criterion to verify the conditions of Corollary \ref{cor:GrasMunnierRayClassGroup} in a special context. \begin{prop} Let $K$ be a number field and $p$ a prime number.
+We first start with a rather technical proposition, which gives a simple criterion to verify the conditions of Corollary~\ref{cor:GrasMunnierRayClassGroup} in a special context.
+It is proven by Kummer duality applied to the fields constructed in Section~\ref{sec:GrasMunnierWeak} together with linear algebraic arguments. \begin{prop} Let $K$ be a number field and $p$ a prime number.
 Fix a place $\mathfrak{p}$ of $K$ above $p$.
 If the map

 is surjective, then for any modulus $\mathfrak{f}$ of $K$ supported in the places above $p$, which are different from $\mathfrak{p}$ we have $\cl^{\mathfrak{p}}_{\mathfrak{f}}(K)_{(p)}\cong \cl^{\mathfrak{p}}(K)_{(p)}$. \end{prop} \begin{proof} If in the following we write $\mathfrak{q}$ we mean an arbitrary prime ideal above $p$, which is different from $\mathfrak{p}$.